 Bulldog has been on our radar for a while, but in 2017 the British brand introduced ethically-sourced sugarcane plastic into its tubes.
 They also use a process called “single-vessel-quenching” in the manufacture of some of their products, which limits the amount of water heated and have also added a bamboo-handled razor in recycled packaging to their line.

-Another beauty brand doing the sustainability-lord’s work is the cruelty-free New Zealand brand Ethique.
-Unlike typical solid cleansing bars, Ethique beauty bars are 100% soap-free and pH balanced, your skin’s acid mantle will thank you.
+Another beauty brand with excellent sustainability credentials is the cruelty-free New Zealand brand Ethique.
+Unlike typical solid cleansing bars, Ethique beauty bars are 100% soap-free and pH balanced—your skin’s delicate acid mantle will thank you for it.

-The line is plastic-free, cruelty free and vegan and has you covered for all types of solid hair, bod n face products.
-Because they’re extremely concentrated as a result of being in solid form they also last a lot longer than your conventional bottle of shampoo.
-I mean if you think about it, most skin and hair care is mostly water, think of this as cutting out packaging and cutting down your $$$ skincare habit.
+The line is plastic-free, cruelty-free and vegan and has you covered for all types of solid hair, body and face products.
+Because they’re extremely concentrated as a result of being in solid form they also last a lot longer than your conventional bottles of liquid shampoo and body wash.
+(A nice win for the planet and your wallet.)

 A sustainable beauty classic: RMS Beauty.
 The products were some of the best when they first entered the market and they still are, a testament to their formulations.
 And founder Rose Marie-Swift was an absolute trailblazer in the green beauty space.

 Predominantly coconut oil based (this is the Rolls Royce of coconut oil btw, raw, cold-pressed organic, from young coconuts) RMS has you covered for gorgeous colour cosmetics and a minimal selection of skincare.
 The pots are recyclable glass, a design that’s been copied to hell but often in cheaper plastic versions, and their outer paper packaging is minimal and recyclable.
 Get fingerpainting.